EvanHofmeister/Housing-Wealth-Pipeline/readme.md

 ### Setup Prefect

+First, either use the CLI or Prefect GUI to set `GCS Credentials` and `GCS Bucket` for the infrastructure terraform just set up (use the `tf_credentials.json` file created in the last step)
 Prefect flows can be setup with the below code

 `cd ~/Housing-Wealth-Pipeline`

 `prefect orion start`

-`prefect deployment build prefect/<Prefect File> -n avm -o prefect/<Prefect File>.yaml`
+`prefect deployment build prefect/parent_flow.py:etl_parent_flow -n avm -o prefect/etl_parent_flow-deployment.yaml`

-`prefect deployment apply prefect/<Prefect File>.yaml`
+`prefect deployment apply prefect/etl_parent_flow-deployment.yaml`

 `prefect agent start -p 'default-agent-pool'`

+### Partition BigQuery table
+BigQuery tables can be partitioned by the index most likely to be queried which can speed up queries and reduce costs.
+See below for an example:

+Note, the Prefect-gcp library cannot currently partition or cluster BigQuery tables - to do this, you could run the below code.

+`
+CREATE OR REPLACE TABLE <Big Query Data Warehouse Name>.housing_data_partitioned PARTITION BY DATE(date)
+CLUSTER BY zip_code AS (
+  SELECT * FROM <Big Query Data Warehouse Name>.housing_data) `

 ### Setup DBT
+* Navigte to DBT Cloud and set up a new project.
-* Create BigQuery credential.json file (note, make sure GCC server location aligns with the json file)
+  * This will involve setting up the BigQuery credentials, for this you may reuse the `tf_credentials.json` created in the last step (note, make sure GCC server location aligns with the json file)
 * Create new DBT cloud project from repo
 * Create new branch
 * run `dbt build`